After 20 years of experience in the lumber business, the time had come for Jim Langdale to step out on his own.

 “I was nervous, but I wasn’t about to let this be the end of the road.
 Saying that I felt like I had been blind-sided would be a serious understatement.
 It had taken years of hard work to get to this point and now I was looking at a potential disaster… not just for my family and me, but for the people who had relied on the mill for so long.”

 Jim’s determination led him to research funding opportunities to restart the mill.
 And that’s when Jim came across the loan program sponsored by the USDA.

-“…I was introduced to the USDA B&I program by Mr. Johnson (now President of North Avenue Capital, LLC).
-While most traditional lending sources would never allow a defunct, fire-damaged sawmill to serve as collateral for a loan, we were able to structure a deal that provided for the purchase of the business, the repurposing of the facility and, ultimately, the renewal of the community.”
+“…I was introduced to the USDA B&I Program by Mr. Johnson (former president of North Avenue Capital).
+While most traditional lending sources would never allow a defunct, fire-damaged sawmill to serve as collateral for a loan, we were able to structure a deal that provided for the purchase of the business, the repurposing of the facility, and, ultimately, the renewal of the community.”

-Not only was the loan approved, more than 45 jobs were also created or reinstated, helping to restore a sense of financial security to the neighboring community.
+Not only was the loan approved, but more than 45 jobs also were created or reinstated, helping to restore a sense of financial security to the neighboring community.

 The USDA business loan put people back to work and helped to revitalize the town.
 Access to capital and Jim’s hard work ultimately led to an opportunity for Jim to sell the mill to a larger institutional buyer within 12 months.